kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 - [X] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: `EndpointSelector`
-  - Components depending on the feature gate:
+  - Components that will depend on the feature gate:
     - `kube-apiserver` (to accept EndpointSelector objects)
     - `kube-controller-manager` (to reconcile EndpointSelector objects)

 ###### Does enabling the feature change any default behavior?

 Yes.
-In addition to making the `EndpointSelector` API available, enabling the feature causes `service-endpointselector-controller` to create a non-authoritative `EndpointSelector` projection for each `Service` with a pod selector.
-These projections let other controllers reference a Service's backend selection without using `Service` as their contract.
+In addition to making the `EndpointSelector` API available, enabling the feature will cause `service-endpointselector-controller` to create a non-authoritative `EndpointSelector` projection for each `Service` with a pod selector.
+These projections will let other controllers reference a Service's backend selection without using `Service` as their contract.

-The existing `endpointslice-controller` continues to reconcile Service-owned `EndpointSlices` directly from `Service`; Service-derived `EndpointSelector` objects do not produce another set of `EndpointSlices`.
-Consequently, enabling the feature does not change Service endpoint availability, EndpointSlice contents, or the Service-to-EndpointSlice reconciliation path.
+The existing `endpointslice-controller` will continue to reconcile Service-owned `EndpointSlices` directly from `Service`; Service-derived `EndpointSelector` objects will not produce another set of `EndpointSlices`.
+Consequently, enabling the feature will not change Service endpoint availability, EndpointSlice contents, or the Service-to-EndpointSlice reconciliation path.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes.
-Setting the `EndpointSelector` feature gate to false stops the API server from accepting new `EndpointSelector` objects and stops the controllers from reconciling them.
-Existing `EndpointSelector` objects remain in etcd but are not acted upon.
-Service-owned `EndpointSlices` remain current because their controller path continues to reconcile directly from `Service`. `EndpointSlices` owned by explicitly created `EndpointSelector` objects stop being updated until the gate is re-enabled; Service-derived projections may remain stale while the gate is disabled.
+Yes, but only after consumers that depend on EndpointSlices from explicitly created `EndpointSelectors` have been migrated to another endpoint source or been stopped.
+Setting the `EndpointSelector` feature gate to false will stop the API server from accepting new EndpointSelector objects and will stop the controllers from reconciling them.
+Existing EndpointSelector objects and their EndpointSlices will remain in etcd but will not be acted upon.
+Their EndpointSlices can therefore retain stale Pod IPs, and consumers may route to deleted or replaced Pods.

+Service-owned EndpointSlices will remain current because their controller path will continue to reconcile directly from Service.
+Service-derived projections may remain stale while the gate is disabled, but will not affect Service endpoint availability.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The controllers resume reconciliation.
-The `service-endpointselector-controller` syncs all `Services` and creates or updates missing and stale projections.
-The `endpointslice-controller` reconciles explicitly created `EndpointSelector` objects, bringing their drifted `EndpointSlices` back into sync.
-No manual intervention is required.
+The controllers will resume reconciliation.
+The `service-endpointselector-controller` will sync all Services and create or update missing and stale projections.
+The `endpointslice-controller` will reconcile explicitly created EndpointSelector objects, bringing their drifted EndpointSlices back into sync.
+No manual intervention will be required.

 ###### Are there any tests for feature enablement/disablement?

-Yes.
-Alpha integration tests cover:
+Alpha integration tests will cover:

-- API server rejecting `EndpointSelector` objects when the gate is disabled.
+- API server rejection of `EndpointSelector` objects when the gate is disabled.
 - `endpointslice-controller` skipping reconciliation of `EndpointSelector` objects when the gate is disabled.
-- Service-owned `EndpointSlices` continuing to reflect pod readiness changes while the gate is enabled, disabled, and re-enabled.
+- Service-owned `EndpointSlices` will continue to reflect Pod readiness changes while the gate is enabled, disabled, and re-enabled.
-- Service-derived projections being created without producing duplicate `EndpointSlices`.
+- Service-derived projections will be created without producing duplicate `EndpointSlices`.
-- `EndpointSlices` written for explicitly created `EndpointSelector` objects drifting gracefully (not deleted) when the gate is disabled, and returning to sync when re-enabled.
+- `EndpointSlices` written for explicitly created `EndpointSelector` objects will become stale (not deleted) when the gate is disabled, and return to sync when re-enabled.
+The test will verify that rollback requires direct consumers to be migrated or stopped first.
+- kube-controller-manager with the gate enabled and kube-apiserver with the gate disabled: Service reconciliation will start and remain healthy while the EndpointSelector informer is unavailable.

 ### Rollout, Upgrade and Rollback Planning

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-Full analysis required at Beta.
-Known candidates:
+Full analysis will be completed at Beta.
+Expected failure modes include:

-- Skewed rollout: in HA clusters where some API servers have the gate enabled and others do not, `EndpointSelector` creates that reach an old apiserver return 404 and are retried.
-Explicit `EndpointSelector` objects cannot be created or reconciled through an old API server during that window.
-  Service-owned `EndpointSlices` remain current because they continue to be reconciled directly from `Service`.
+- Skewed rollout: in HA clusters where some API servers have the gate enabled and others do not, EndpointSelector requests that reach an old apiserver will return 404.
+The EndpointSelector path will retry discovery and informer setup, but its cache sync will not gate Service workers.
+Service-owned EndpointSlices will remain current because they will continue to be reconciled directly from Service.
+Explicit EndpointSelector consumers will be unavailable until the resource is served reliably by the API server fleet.
+- Rollback with direct consumers: disabling the gate leaves EndpointSlices from explicitly created EndpointSelectors present but stale.
+Consumers may route to deleted or replaced Pod IPs until the gate is re-enabled.
+Operators will migrate those consumers to another endpoint source or stop them before rollback; Service consumers will be unaffected.
-- Service projection writes can be rejected by quota, admission, or RBAC.
-The service-endpointselector-controller retries the write; until it succeeds, the derived `EndpointSelector` is absent or stale for consumers that reference it.
-This does not interrupt EndpointSlice updates for the Service itself.
+- Service projection writes may be rejected by quota, admission, or RBAC.
+The service-endpointselector-controller will retry the write; until it succeeds, the derived `EndpointSelector` will be absent or stale for consumers that reference it.
+This will not interrupt EndpointSlice updates for the Service.
-- Object volume burst: clusters with many `Services` generate a large number of `EndpointSelector` create calls when the gate is first enabled.
-The `service-endpointselector-controller` is the sole writer and is rate-limited by the standard client-go work queue, but the burst may still be visible in API server metrics.
+- Object volume burst: clusters with many `Services` will generate a large number of `EndpointSelector` create calls when the gate is first enabled.
+The `service-endpointselector-controller` will be the sole writer and will be rate-limited by the standard client-go work queue, but the burst may still be visible in API server metrics.
-- Mid-reconciliation restart: a `kube-controller-manager` restart during the initial projection sync leaves a window where some `Services` do not yet have a corresponding `EndpointSelector`.
-This is safe because the controller is idempotent — the missing projections are created on the next sync, and Service-owned `EndpointSlices` continue to be reconciled directly.
+- Mid-reconciliation restart: a `kube-controller-manager` restart during the initial projection sync may leave a window where some Services do not yet have a corresponding EndpointSelector.
+The controller will be idempotent: it will create missing projections on the next sync, and Service-owned EndpointSlices will continue to be reconciled directly.

 ###### What specific metrics should inform a rollback?

-Signals to monitor:
+Signals to monitor will include:

 - A relative increase in error results from `endpoint_slice_controller_syncs` for EndpointSelector reconciliation.